-Staff is recommending a commitment of up to \$125 million to Nordic Capital Evolution Fund II and requests the IAC's endorsement of this recommendation for the Board's approval.
+The Investment Advisory Council endorses Staff's recommendation that the SBI authorize the Executive Director, with assistance from SBI's legal counsel, to negotiate and execute a commitment of up to \$125 million to Nordic Capital Evolution Fund II.
 It is understood that 1) such a commitment will not exceed 20% of Nordic Capital Evolution Fund II and 2) an additional amount not to exceed one percent of the total commitment for the payment of required charges at closing may be required and is approved.
 Approval of this potential commitment is not intended to be, and does not constitute in any way, a binding or legal agreement or impose any legal obligations on the State Board of Investment and none of the State of Minnesota, the Investment Advisory Council, the State Board of Investment, or its Executive Director have any liability for reliance by Nordic Capital upon this approval.
 Until the Executive Director, on behalf of the SBI, executes a formal agreement, further due diligence and negotiations may result in the imposition of additional terms and conditions on Nordic Capital or a reduction or termination of the commitment.